Queen Elizabeth University Hospital: Langlands Building

-The medicine for the elderly unit, which was built in 2001 and has been retained from the Southern General Hospital, is housed in the Langlands Building at the southern end of the hospital campus and is linked to the rest of the hospital via the Institute of Neurological Sciences’ link bridge connection with the QEUH.
+The medicine for the elderly unit, which was built in 2001 and has been retained from the Southern General Hospital, is housed in the Langlands Building at the southern end of the hospital campus and is linked to the rest of the hospital via the Institute of Neurological Sciences' link bridge connection with the QEUH.

 Laboratory

 The laboratory, which was built in 2012 and has been retained from the Southern General Hospital, provides centralised laboratory services for the whole of Scotland.The building hosts medical laboratory space to support blood sciences, medical genetics, medical pathology and microbiology.
 It also houses the hospitals facilities management offices and staff.
 The mortuary is also based here and is located in the basement.
-It is staffed by more than 800 people and also undertakes research.
+The laboratory is staffed by more than 800 people and also undertakes research.

 Transportation

 The campus features an "Arrival Square" which is located at the front entrance of the adult hospital and is intended to function as the hospital's transport interchange.
 With patient drop-off zones, access to bus services serving the city and its suburbs, a boardwalk connecting the adult and children's hospitals and a taxi stand.
 Around 90 buses an hour service the facility.
 500 bicycle racks are provided for those cycling to the campus.

 The nearest railway station is Cardonald railway station and the nearest Glasgow subway station is Govan subway station.